TheFoundryVisionmongers/nuke-ML-server/Models/classTemplateTF/README.md

 The classTemplateTF is a training template written in TensorFlow.
 It aims at quickly enabling classification training.
 For instance, detecting the presence of a specific actor in a shot.
 When trained, the model can be tested and used directly in Nuke through the nuke-ML-server.

-Apart from the dataset structure, all other instructions are similar to the [Training Template](https://github.com/TheFoundryVisionmongers/nuke-ML-server/tree/master/Models/trainingTemplateTF).
+Apart from the dataset structure, all other instructions are similar to the other [Training Template](https://github.com/TheFoundryVisionmongers/nuke-ML-server/tree/master/Models/trainingTemplateTF).

 ## Dataset